Democrat Tom Suozzi wins New York race to succeed George Santos in Congress

-Democrat Tom Suozzi has won a special election in New York for the U.S. House seat that was left vacant when Republican George Santos was expelled from Congress.
+Democrat Tom Suozzi won a special election for a U.S. House seat in New York on Tuesday, coming out on top in a politically mixed suburban district in a victory that could lift his party’s hopes heading into a fiercely contested presidential election later this year.

-Suozzi defeated Republican Mazi Pilip to retake a seat he held for three terms before giving it up to run, unsuccessfully, for governor.
+Suozzi defeated Republican Mazi Pilip to take the seat that was left vacant when George Santos, also a Republican, was expelled from Congress.
+The victory marks a return to Washington for Suozzi, who represented the district for three terms before giving it up to run, unsuccessfully, for governor.

-The victory narrows the slim Republican majority in the House and gives Democrats a much-needed win in New York City’s Long Island suburbs, where the GOP showed surprising strength in recent elections.
+It’s unclear how long his next stint on Capitol Hill will last, as a redistricting process unfolds that could reshape the district.
+But for now the result narrows the already slim Republican majority in the House.
+And it provides Democrats a much-needed win in New York City’s Long Island suburbs, where the GOP showed surprising strength in recent elections.

+Suozzi stressed his campaign trail theme of bipartisan cooperation in a victory speech that was briefly interrupted by protestors criticizing his support of Israel.

+“There are divisions in our country where people can’t even talk to each other.
+All they can do is yell and scream at each other,” he said, acknowledging the demonstrators.
+“That’s not the answer to the problems we face in our country.
+The answer is to try and bring people together to try and find common ground.”

 The unusual midwinter election became necessary after Santos was ousted by his colleagues in December, partway through his first term.